Insurance coverage for members and chartering organizations

 Automobile Liability - All vehicles used in Scouting activities must be covered by a liability policy that meets state requirements, with a recommended minimum of $100,000 combined single limit.
 Other requirements apply - please visit the National Council insurance coverage page for more details.

 Chartered Organizations - The general liability policy provides primary liability insurance coverage for all chartered organizations on file with the BSA for liability arising out of their chartering a traditional Scouting unit.
-More details are available at the National Council insurance coverage page.
+More details are available on the National Council insurance coverage page.

 Accident and Sickness Coverage - Cascade Pacific Council provides accident and sickness coverage for registered members.